 Without being able to communicate with our scholars, mentors, donors and supporters, the Longford Trust would struggle to sustain its work in prison reform.
 However, it is important to us that all data you give us – whether while making donations, applying for scholarships, a schools’ partnership or to become a mentor, or in booking tickets for our annual lectures, is handled in line with the principles set out in the General Data Protection Regulations of May 2018.
 As an organisation, we are registered with the Information Commissioner’s Office.

-- Share or sell scholar/mentor/donor/supporter data with other organisations.
-All mailings are managed internally.
+- Share with or sell your data to any other organisations.
+All our mailings are managed internally.

 - Buy in or borrow data from other organisations.

-- Ensure those working for the trust, and our volunteers, meet the best practice standards in managing data and confidentiality when communicating with our scholars, mentors, donors and supporters.
+- Ensure those working for the trust, who have access to your data, meet the best practice standards in managing data and confidentiality.

-- Listen and act immediately on instructions from those who tell us they no longer want to be contacted by the Longford Trust, or that they want us to remove their data from our database
+- Listen and act immediately on instructions from those who tell us they no longer want to be contacted by the Longford Trust, and/or ask us to remove their data from our database.

 Postal and email communications:

-If you would like to unsubscribe from postal mailings or email communications at any time, you can do so in writing to Longford Trust, PO Box 64302, London NW6 9JP or by email at email@example.com
+If you would like to unsubscribe from postal mailings or email communications at any time, you can do so in writing to Longford Trust, PO Box 72887, London N2 2FG or by email at email@example.com